Winner of the prestigious Silver Independent Publisher Book Awards, 2014, Best Mystery/Thriller Ebook.

-John Ringling North – Along with his brother, Henry Ringling North, own the majority of the circus and are heirs to the Ringling Brothers Barnum and Bailey Circus Empire.
+John Ringling North – Along with his brother, Henry Ringling North, he owns the majority of the circus.
+Both were heirs to the Ringling Brothers Barnum and Bailey Circus Empire.

 Harold – Senior lion handler.
 Loves the big cats more than he likes people.

 Miss Lillian – A motherly black woman who cleans the Virgin Car but mainly takes care of the 50 young women entrusted to her.
 Her only son is serving in WWII in Italy.

 Rosie – One or two rungs above Jeri on the ladder to success.
 Sees Jeri as a threat.

 Sheriff Draeger – A small-town sheriff who takes advantage of a big-time opportunity.

 Coke and Aspirin – One of the roustabouts who is in the wrong place at the wrong time.